 The Corporation is incorporated under the Corporations Act in Australia ("Corporations Act") and is limited by shares.
-The Corporation currently has two classes of shares on issue, being fully paid shares ("Ordinary Shares") and a Special Voting Share ("Special Voting Share").
-At the date of this Circular, there are 387,084,339 Ordinary Shares and one Special Voting Share on issue.
-Performance Shares can be converted into Ordinary Shares upon achievement of certain performance hurdles.
+The Corporation is authorized to issue Ordinary Shares and preference and redeemable preference shares.
+At the date of this AIF, there are 432,991,622 Ordinary Shares on issue and no preference and redeemable preference shares.
 There are no partly paid shares on issue.

 The Corporation does not have an authorised share capital as the requirement for a company to state an authorised share capital was repealed in Australia in 1998.
 Subject to compliance with the Corporations Act and the ASX Listing Rules, the legal ability of the Corporation to raise capital and the number of Ordinary Shares that it may issue is unlimited.
-The rights attaching to Ordinary Shares in the Corporation are set out in the Constitution of the Corporation (the "Constitution") and are regulated by the Corporations Act, ASX Listing Rules, ASX Settlement Operating Rules and laws of general application.
+The rights attaching to Ordinary Shares in the Corporation are set out in the Constitution and are regulated by the Corporations Act, ASX Listing Rules, ASX Settlement Operating Rules and laws of general application.